 \subsection{Collider}

-In order to systematically incorporate bounds coming from colliders into our numerical scan, we make use of \textit{HiggsTools}~\cite{Bahl:2022igd,Bechtle:2013wla,Bechtle:2020pkv,Bechtle:2013xfa,Bechtle:2020uwn}, a successor to the two packages \textit{HiggsSignals} and \textit{HiggsBounds}. \textit{HiggsSignals} is used to reinterpret the known 125 GeV-Higgs resonances found in multiple channels, as well as its properties, in the case of extra scalar fields.
-Employing a $\chi^2$ distribution, we quantify the agreement between the model predictions for given parameters with the available data, excluding points that do not fit the known resonances at $95\%$ confidence level.
-With \textit{HiggsBounds}, we also employ a $\chi^2$ distribution to quantify the exclusion of given model parameters, based on direct searches at the LHC for scalar particle signals. \textit{Higgsbounds} automatically selects the channel that provides the most stringent constraints, evaluating if such set of parameters is excluded or not at $95\%$ confidence level.
-We find that the channels that are most constraining for the parameter space are $h, H\rightarrow{} ZZ \rightarrow{} 4\ell,\,2\ell2\nu$; $h\rightarrow{} \gamma\gamma, ZZ, WW,\tau\tau, bb$~\cite{CMS:2013fjq,CMS-PAS-HIG-12-045,ATLAS:2020tlo}; $gg\rightarrow{} A \rightarrow{} Z \,h \, (\bar{b}b)$~\cite{CMS:2019qcx}; $gg\rightarrow{} H,A \rightarrow{} \tau\tau \,(\bar{b}b)$~\cite{CMS:2022goy}; $A\rightarrow{} Z\,H \rightarrow{} \ell \ell\, W W, \ell \ell \, b b$~\cite{ATLAS:2020gxx}; and $t\rightarrow{} b \,H^\pm \rightarrow{} b\, \tau^\pm \, \nu$~\cite{ATLAS:2018gfm}, but other channels were considered as well.
+In order to systematically incorporate the bounds coming from colliders into our numerical scan, we make use of \textit{HiggsTools}~\cite{Bahl:2022igd,Bechtle:2013wla,Bechtle:2020pkv,Bechtle:2013xfa,Bechtle:2020uwn}, a successor to the two packages \textit{HiggsSignals} and \textit{HiggsBounds}. \textit{HiggsSignals} is used to reinterpret the known 125 GeV-Higgs resonances found in multiple channels, as well as its properties, in the case of extra scalar fields.
+Employing a $\chi^2$ distribution, we quantify the agreement between the model predictions for given parameters with the available data, excluding points that do not fit the known resonances at the $95\%$ confidence level.
+With \textit{HiggsBounds}, we also employ a $\chi^2$ distribution to quantify the exclusion of given model parameters, based on direct searches in the LHC for scalar particle signals. \textit{Higgsbounds} automatically selects the channel that provides the most stringent constraints, evaluating whether such a set of parameters is excluded or not at the $95\%$ confidence level.
+We find that the channels that are most constraining for the parameter space are $h, H\rightarrow{} ZZ \rightarrow{} 4\ell,\,2\ell2\nu$; $h\rightarrow{} \gamma\gamma, ZZ, WW,\tau\tau, bb$~\cite{CMS:2013fjq,CMS-PAS-HIG-12-045,ATLAS:2020tlo}; $gg\rightarrow{} A \rightarrow{} Z \,h \, (\bar{b}b)$~\cite{CMS:2019qcx}; $gg\rightarrow{} H,A \rightarrow{} \tau\tau \,(\bar{b}b)$~\cite{CMS:2022goy}; $A\rightarrow{} Z\,H \rightarrow{} \ell \ell\, W W, \ell \ell \, b b$~\cite{ATLAS:2020gxx}; and $t\rightarrow{} b \,H^\pm \rightarrow{} b\, \tau^\pm \, \nu$~\cite{ATLAS:2018gfm}, but other channels were also considered.